Asymptotics of the partition function for $\beta$-ensembles at high temperature: Asymptotic expansion of the linear statistics

-To conclude on the asymptotic expansion up to $o(N^{-(n+1)})$ for the $2n$-linear statistics, just notice that for each term appearing in the $2n$ equation each term will either be a $2n+1$-linear statistics for which we know the asymptotic expansion up to $o(N^{-(n+1)})$, or a linear statistic for which we know, by hypothesis, the asymptotic expansion up to $o(N^{-n})$ (of order $2n$,$2n-1$ or $2n-2$), preceded by a factor $N^{-1}$.
-We can therefore conclude on the existence of the asymptotic expansion up to $o(N^{-(n+1)})$for the $2n$-linear statistics.
+To conclude on the expansion of the $2n$-linear statisticsup to $o(N^{-(n+1)})$, notice that for each term appearing in the $(2n)$-\textit{th} equation each term will either be a $(2n+1)$-linear statistics for which we know the expansion up to $o(N^{-(n+1)})$, or a linear statistic for which we know, by hypothesis, the asymptotic expansion up to $o(N^{-n})$ (of order $2n$, $2n-1$ or $2n-2$), preceded by a factor $N^{-1}$.
+We can therefore conclude on the existence of the expansion of the $2n$-linear statistics up to $o(N^{-(n+1)})$.
 Then applying the same arguments for $2n-1$,\dots $1$-linear statistics allows us to conclude that the induction step is established.